 The first phase of the key exchange is the negotiation of the long-term pair-wise master key (PMK).
 As already mentioned, this negotiation can be performed using IEEE 801.1X authentication which uses extensible authentication protocol (EAP) to negotiate a shared secret.
 The other possibility is to use pre-shared key as a PMK.
-The PMK is part of a security association called PMKSA.
+The PMK is part of a pair-wise master key security association (PMKSA).
+TKK 2006 / Research Seminar on Authentication and Key Establishment